Welcome to the new KidsHealth website! See what is new.

 If your child's mouth is sore, don't give them sour, salty or spicy foods.

-Make sure they have plenty to drink to stop them getting dehydrated.
+Make sure they have plenty to drink.
+This prevents dehydration.

 Treatment for hand, foot and mouth disease